 The Group's long-term sustainability journey begins with the identification of our stakeholders.
-To strengthen our relationships with our stakeholders, we facilitate regular engagements throughout the year as they provide valuable inputs towards determining our material focus areas.
-Through addressing key concerns raised by our stakeholders during the year, we were better able to refine our sustainable goals.
+To strengthen our relationships with our stakeholders, we facilitate varying engagements throughout the year for the different stakeholder groups as they provide valuable inputs towards determining our material focus areas.
+By identifying and managing positive impacts and concerns raised by our stakeholders, we are better able to refine our sustainable goals.
+The following outlines the key topics of interest and engagement methods for each stakeholder group.